Boundedness and decay for the Teukolsky equation on Kerr in the full subextremal range $|a|<M$: frequency space analysis: Precise statement and proof of Theorem

 \textit{The energy currents near $r=r_+$.} Our $\hat{y}$ current produces boundary terms at $r=r_+$ which have the wrong sign.
-To correct them, we introduce a $K$-type energy current at the level of $\Psi$ and, given the fact that the frequency regime $\mc{F}_{\rm low 2}$ contains superradiant frequencies, it must be localized away from $r=\infty$.
+To correct them, we introduce a $K$-type energy current at the level of $\Psi$ and, given the fact that the frequency regime $\mc{F}_{\rm low, 2}$ contains superradiant frequencies, it must be localized away from $r=\infty$.

-As in all other frequency regimes, we add Killing energy currents; however, as $\omega_0$ is not small, we will require the $Q^K$ current to be multiplied by a small parameter, hence it will not be strong enough to control the boundary term generated by $\hat y$.
-To control the boundary term, we introduce a Teukolsky--Starobinsky $K$-type energy current as well, which does not produce coupling error terms; for this reason, we now restrict to $|s|=0,1,2$.
+As in all other frequency regimes, we add Killing energy currents; however, as $\omega_0$ is not small, we will require the $Q^K$ current to be multiplied by a small parameter, hence it will not be strong enough to control the boundary terms generated by $\hat y$.
+To control the boundary terms, we can appeal to Lemma~\ref{lemma:bdry-term-via-constraint-bdd} or, if the precise boundary term relations of Lemma~\ref{lemma:uppsi-general-asymptotics} hold, we can introduce a Teukolsky--Starobinsky $K$-type energy current as well, which does not produce coupling error terms; for this reason, we now restrict to $|s|=0,1,2$.

 Let $\chi_1\leq 1$ be a smooth function with $\chi_1=1$ in $(-\infty,R_2^*]$ and 0 in $[R_3^*,\infty)$ for some $R_3=2R_2^*\gg 1$.
 Adding $E_W\chi_1Q^{W,\,K}$, we generate bulk error terms given by Lemma~\ref{lemma:wronskian-energy-currents}; moreover $E_1\chi_1Q^{K}$ will also generate localization errors.
-Assuming $E_1\leq E_W$ and $R_3$ sufficiently large that $|am|/R_3^*\ll 1$, such errors are controlled by
+Assuming $E_1\leq B E_W$ and $R_3$ sufficiently large that $|am|/R_3^*\ll 1$, such errors are controlled by

 As the Killing current $Q^K$ is not conserved for $s\neq 0$ and $a\neq 0$, it generates coupling error terms: